Textalk/queuepusherl/README.md

 Message format
 --------------

-The message format is fully described in `priv/schema/push_message.schema` but here are two examples for clarity:
+The message format is fully described in `priv/schema/push_message.schema` and exemplified below:

 E-mail with text and html alternatives.
 In case the message can't be sent it will be sent to "admin@example.com" instead with the error body as message.